jd-solanki/anu/packages/documentation/docs/guide/components/input.md

 ## States

-You can use `readonly` attribute to make input read only.
+You can use `readonly` prop to make input read only.

-Use `disabled` attribute to make input disabled.
+Use `disabled` prop to make input disabled.

 <DemoInputStates />